johnsonlarryl/machine_learning_training/linear_regression/predict_federal_reserve_interest_rates/README.md

 In order to view or execute the various notebooks run the following command on any of the sub folders in this directory.

-Here is an example to launch the Permutations and Combination Notebook.
+Here is an example to launch the Bank Prime Interest Prediction Model Notebook.

 ```sh
 jupyter notebook